fantauzzi/CarND-MPC-Project/README.md

 An MPC, differently from a simple PID controller, is well equipped to handle latency, by incorporating it into the process model.
 My implementation predicts, at time `t`, what the car state will be at the end of the latency time; the predicted state vector is:

-??? formula
+[comment]: <> "(
+(x_t', y_t', v_t', \psi_t', cte_t', \psi e_t')
+)"

+![Image][image9]

-Because the state is expressed in the car reference system at time `t`, the kinematic model gives the simplified state udpate equations:
+Expressing the state in the car reference system at time `t`, and assuming constant velocity during the latency time, the kinematic model gives the simplified state udpate equations:

+[comment]: <> "(
+\\x_t'=v_tl\\
+y_t'=y_t\\
+\psi_t'=-\frac{v_t}{L_f}\delta_tl\\
+v_t'=v_t\\
+cte_t'=cte_t+v_tsin(\psi e_t)l\\
+\psi e_t'=\psi e_t+\psi_t'
+)"

+![Image][image10]

+where `l` is the latency time.

-The equations are further simplified by assuming that the car speed remains constant during the latency time, i.e. `a` is 0.
-This is of course an approximation, and the result is robust enough to to drive the car reliably around the track with a latency of up to 180 ms. Results vary depending on the performance and load of the computer running my program and the simulator, because they impact the controller response time, and potentially introduce further latency.
+Assuming constant velocity during latency, that is `a` is 0, yields an approximation, and the result is robust enough to to drive the car reliably around the track with a latency of up to 180 ms. Results vary depending on the performance and load of the computer running my program and the simulator, because they impact the controller response time, and potentially introduce further latency.

 ## Parameters Tuning

-Running the MPC implementation fist requires tuning:
+Implementing the MPC I had to choose:
-* `N`, the number of time-step in the finite-horizon optimisation;
+* `N`, the number of time-steps in the finite-horizon optimisation;
-* `Δt`, the time intervening between two consecutive time-steps, taken constant in this implementation;
+* `Δt`, the time intervening between two consecutive time-steps, taken constant.

-Product `NΔt` gives the overall time, starting from `t`, during which the controller predicts and optimises the car trajectory.
+Product `NΔt` gives the overall time, starting from `t=0`, during which the controller predicts and optimises the car trajectory.
 A too small `NΔt` doesn't allow the car to stay on track, as the controller doesn't look ahead enough; a too large one makes the computation heavier and doesn't bring actual benefits, as the model is approximate and its prediction accuracy degrades the more it goes into the future.

-A small `Δt` would be desirable for more frequent, and therefore more accurate, optimisations.
-However, with a latency time of 100ms, I observed that setting `Δt` to 12 ms or lower makes the car behave erratically and go off-track, with a sweet spot around 13 ms.
+A small `Δt` would be desirable for more frequent, and therefore more accurate, calculation of actuator values.
+However, with a latency time of 100ms, I observed that setting `Δt` to 120 ms or lower makes the car behave erratically and go off-track, with a sweet spot around 130 ms.

-I set `N` to 11 as the smallest value that gave me a smooth ride and a predicted trajectory subjectively close to the cubic interpolating the waypoints.
-A value smaller than 11 gives a predicted trajectory that often veers off visibly at its end, see picture below.
+Once set `Δt` to 130 ms, I set `N` to 11 as the smallest value that gave me a predicted trajectory subjectively close to the waypoints interpolation.
+A value smaller than 11 gives a predicted trajectory that often veers off visibly at its end: see picture below, for `N=9` and `Δt=13 ms` .

-??? pic here
+![Image][image11]